cardano-scaling/CIPs/CIP-0164/README.md

 cannot be included in the base RB.
 Empty EBs should not be announced in the network as they induce a non-zero cost.
-Note that whether an RB is full is not solely determined by its byte size; in particular, the per-block Plutus limits could be the reason a full RB cannot contain additional transactions.
+Note that whether an RB is full is not solely determined by its byte size; in particular, the per-block Plutus limits could be the reason an RB cannot contain additional transactions.
 Additionally, transactions requiring higher size or Plutus execution limits available through proposed Leios may necessitate placement in EBs rather than RBs.
 The lower latency provided by RBs naturally incentivizes their use first,